Table of Contents:

 - Smooth texture: Try to find quality paints with a smooth texture rather than a lumpy one, unless that's the finish you're after.
 Smooth paint makes it easier to add color to your projects, especially small ones or detailed areas.

 Many crafters select acrylic paint for their projects.
-It's easy to find and comes in a rainbow of colors, ideal for endless projects.
+They're affordable, opaque and easy to work with.
+Acrylic paint is easy to find and comes in a rainbow of colors, ideal for endless projects.
 For the best coverage, consider heavy body acrylic paint, which has a thicker consistency.
 You could consider using oil paints for painting clay, but be sure to test different types of paints and look into how to use them.

 2. Use the Right Tools

 The tools you use to paint your clay will depend on what you're making and the area you need to paint.
 Using the right tools can provide precise results.
 Paintbrushes and tools are easy to find and come in an array of shapes and sizes.
 To get the best tools for your clay projects, you should:

 - Use quality brushes that won't shed hair, as that would create unwanted texture in your paint.

 - Select a small detailing brush if you're working on a small creation or delicate details in a larger piece.

 - Pick a large brush to cover larger areas of your project efficiently.

 - Use a dotting tool for precise dots, whether you're making eyes or a polka dot pattern.